What is a Floral Designer?

 - Design Manager

-In the United States, there were 55,000 jobs for Floral Designer in 2016.
+In 2016, there was an estimated number of 55,000 jobs in the United States for Floral Designer.
 There is little to no growth in job opportunities for Floral Designer.
-There will be an estimated 4,500 positions for Floral Designer per year.
+Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.

 The states with the most job growth for Floral Designer are Utah, Alaska, and Colorado.
 Watch out if you plan on working in Minnesota, Kansas, or Pennsylvania.
 These states have the worst job growth for this type of profession.